MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-provision-new-environment.md

 ![Deployment Consent](./media/2DeploymentConsent.png)

-7. Optionally apply demo data to the environment: under **Advanced settings** select **Customize SQL Database Configuration** and set **Specify a dataset for Application database**  to **Demo**
+7. Optional - Apply demo data to the environment.
+Go to **Advanced settings**, select **Customize SQL Database Configuration**, and set **Specify a dataset for Application database** to **Demo**.

 8. Complete the remaining required fields in the wizard and confirm the deployment.
-Environment provisioning time varies based on the environment type.
+The time to provision the environment varies based on the environment type.
 Provisioning might take up to six hours.

   After the deployment completes successfully, the environment will show as **Deployed**.

-9. To confirm the environment has deployed successfully, select **Login** and log on to the environment to confirm.
+9. To confirm that the environment has deployed successfully, select **Login** and log on to the environment to confirm.

 ![Environment Details](./media/3EnvironmentDetails.png)